NC Medicaid Transformation

-NC Medicaid Managed Care Transformation efforts have been restarted.
-Standard Plans went live July 1, 2021, while Behavioral Health I/DD Tailored Plans implementation will be delayed until October 1, 2023.
+NC Medicaid has undergone a transformation to managed care over the years.
+Standard Plans went live on July 1, 2021, while Behavioral Health I/DD Tailored Plans went live on July 1, 2024.

 Standard Plans

-The new capitated Standard Plans will cover "mild to moderate" mental illnesses in the Medicaid population, and psychiatrists will be included in the networks to help take care of these patients.
+The Standard Plans cover "mild to moderate" mental illnesses in the Medicaid population, and psychiatrists will be included in the networks to help take care of these patients.
 These plans are required to accept "any willing provider" who meets quality standards and accepts the Plan reimbursement rate.

 Resources: